Engage. Inspire. Grow.

 The LDHS is a registered non-profit society operated by volunteers that manage the Ladysmith Archives, the Ladysmith Museum, and the Industrial Heritage Site located at the historic former Comox Logging & Rail Co. site for the Town of Ladysmith.

-Ladysmith Archives and Research Room is temporarily closed to the public.
-In the meantime, our volunteers can help you with your request through email or phone contact.
+Ladysmith Archives and Research Room is open with COVID and security protocols in place.
+Our volunteers can also help you with your request through email or phone contact.
 Located below Tim Horton’s at 1115 1st Avenue, Ladysmith.
 Phone 250-245-0100.

 LADYSMITH INDUSTRIAL HERITAGE SITE